 Military families devote their lives to our country.
 They deserve quality medical care whether stationed at home or abroad.
-Unfortunately, they often do not receive appropriate medical care, leading to serious injury or death.
+Unfortunately, that's not always the case and mistakes can occur, leading to severe injury or death.
 If this happens to you or a loved one, you have the right to file a medical malpractice lawsuit against the healthcare professional in a military medical facility.

-At Regan Zambri Long PLLC, our Washington DC military medical malpractice attorneys regularly handle cases under the Federal Tort Claims Act (FTCA) with a military medical malpractice case.
-The FTCA allows military dependents and other non-active duty victims to sue government agencies for injuries resulting from the negligence of military doctors or other health care providers acting on behalf of the United States.
+According to the law, you must file a claim under the Federal Tort Claims Act (FTCA) with a military medical malpractice case.
+The FTCA allows military dependents and other non-active duty victims to file a claim with the government for injuries resulting from the negligence of military doctors or other health care providers acting on behalf of the United States.

 You should consider entrusting your military medical malpractice case to our firm because we:

 At Regan Zambri Long, our firm’s expertise includes an attorney who is a trained nurse and others with extensive experience in medical malpractice cases.
 As a result, we have the resources, strategies, and determination needed to guide you on the path to success and help you recover damages from your injury.

 Discuss your case today with a leading medical malpractice lawyer in DC at Regan Zambri Long.
 Our free consultation will help answer your questions and discover your best route forward.